Rita Ora: 2014–2016: Split from Roc Nation and films

+In January 2016, Roc Nation filed a counter-lawsuit against Ora for breaking her recording contract, in New York.
+They reached a settlement in May 2016.
 In June 2016, it was reported that she signed a new record deal with Atlantic Records.
+In July 2016, Tyra Banks, the creator of America's Next Top Model, announced that Ora would replace her as host of the revamped show which aired on VH1.
 On 3 September 2016, she performed in a concert at the Basilica of St. Paul Outside the Walls, in Rome, at the vigil for Mother Teresa's canonisation, alongside other Albanian artists, accompanied by the Kosovo Philharmonic Orchestra.